 Innovation consultants promise success.
 “We don’t – it’s not possible.
 We assist organisations to increase the likelihood of success,” says Elijah.

 This cuts to the very heart of why Elijah Eilert exists.
 Hardened and humbled in the unforgiving fires of start-up hell he experienced the personal suffering of not one but two failed start-ups in his early career before finding success and purpose.

-In the intervening years working for others internationally Elijah’s sense of fairness, social justice and equity were sorely tested.
-Too often he experienced poor managers abusing buzzwords and methods to advance their career while walking all over colleagues and the resources they were trusted with.
+In the intervening years of working for others internationally Elijah’s sense of fairness, social justice and equity were sorely tested.
+Too often he experienced poor managers abusing buzzwords and methods to advance their careers while walking all over colleagues and the resources they were trusted with.
 This offends Elijah.

 Today Elijah’s vision encompasses making innovation truly manageable, he describes achieving this as the biggest management challenge of the 21st century.
 With relish he describes it as a juicy problem:

 “Shareholders suffer if we cannot get this right.
 It’s a matter of social justice.
 I have no time, no time at all for businesses and startups lying to investors, or for investors trying to con innovators” says Elijah.

 His aim is to create governance systems and better accountability to enable optimum decision making, open communication and transparency, resulting in greater efficiency whilst eliminating ego and abusive, toxic behaviours.

 Relying on science and using innovation accounting/lean start-up methodology Elijah builds teams that work well together in a psychologically safe environment.
 His company, Innovation Metrics, embodies these principles, with a formidable repertoire of tools, techniques and experience.
 In his own words the meaning of the Zero Abuse Company is: